DimitriVavoulisPortfolio/customizable-real-estate-market-forecasting-tool/README.md

 ## Project Overview

 This project provides a customizable real estate market forecasting tool that uses SARIMA (Seasonal AutoRegressive Integrated Moving Average) models to predict Zillow Home Value Index (ZHVI) trends at different geographical levels, such as states and cities.
-The tool is designed to be a low-cost market research solution that offers the nuance of an actual market researcher, making it valuable for real estate businesses, investors, and analysts.

 ### Key Features